 The great thing about doing a waterfalls tour is that there are so many different types to see.
 Some waterfalls are super tall with gushing waters, some are just a trickle but set against the most beautiful backdrops, some waterfalls are right off the road, and some are hidden at the end of long and unmarked trails.
 All are breathtaking in their own ways.

-Best Time to Visit Indiana Waterfalls
+Best Time to Visit Waterfalls in Indiana

 Waterfalls change moods with the weather.
 You can return to the same waterfall at different times of the year and see a completely different scene each time.
 An amazing sight to behold is a partially or completely frozen-over waterfall in the winter.
 Keep in mind, however, that some may run dry in the summer.